KrOlech/PolySampXpress/Readme.md

 ***TO Do in Beta 0.5:***

-- zerowanie na pkcie znajdowanym softwrowo
-   - na start pkt wybierany recznie.
+***Done in Beta 0.5:***
 - Full migration to JsonReadClass
-- end mesage info uses difrent taskbar

-***Done in Beta 0.5:***
 - auto Calibration Mode (Need testing)
 - Balans Bieli
 - logGenie